-The purpose of the field education department is to provide students within the MSW program an opportunity to learn hands-on through an internship work experience.
-Students that complete the foundation field practicum which focuses on generalist social work practice arrive in the advanced year with a solid knowledge of theoretical frameworks that guide generalist practice, with an understanding and acceptance of social work values and ethics, and with well developed skills related to beginning social work practice.
-Field education in the foundation years provides the student with an opportunity to gain first hand knowledge of social service systems in urban settings, apply theoretical knowledge to urban problems such as poverty, and to determine how to access appropriate community resources.
+The purpose of the field education department is to provide students within the BSW and MSW program an opportunity to learn hands-on through an internship work experience.
+Students that complete the generalist field practicum which focuses on generalist social work practice arrive in the specialized year with a solid knowledge of theoretical frameworks that guide generalist practice, with an understanding and acceptance of social work values and ethics, and with well developed skills related to beginning social work practice.
+Field education in the generalist years provides the student with an opportunity to gain first hand knowledge of social service systems in urban settings, apply theoretical knowledge to urban problems such as poverty, and to determine how to access appropriate community resources.
 In addition, students learn to communicate oral, written, and technological information reflecting professional social work skills.
 This is expanded and enhanced at the specialized year, allowing students in this year, to obtain an experience that is aligned with their declared area of specialized practice: 1) Urban Children, Youth, and Families; 2) Gerontology; 3) School Social Work; 4) Public Health Social Work.

 The generalist year provides the student an opportunity to integrate social work theory and knowledge from a generalist perspective.
 The field placement provides a well structured environment in an urban-based setting for students to apply generalist knowledge, values and skills learned in the classroom.
 The generalist field objectives are designed to enable students:To gain first hand knowledge of social welfare and agency policies, programs, procedures and services and the manner in which they impact upon client systems in an urban setting.

 - To integrate social work theory with social work practice and to apply theoretical knowledge to urban practice situations.